gbif/hp-swissnatcoll/en/data/data_how_to.md

 permalink: /en/data_how_to
 ---

-# What data can be found here
+# What data can be found on the SVNHC portal?
 The data accessible on this hosted portal has been **provided by the [swiss natural history institutions](https://svnhc.hp.gbif-staging.org/institution/search)** and is **hosted on [GBIF.org](https://www.gbif.org/)**.

 There are currently 3 entry points to the data: